 Flash: As mine came without any flash fitted I'm not 100% certain what type of flash is included.
 The board offers two ways of adding the flash - a 44-pin IDE connector or a SATA socket.
 The SATA socket is one of the combined power and data sockets and is to the SATA II standard.

-However I've had an email from Christian who tried to use a 3.5" disk with the t5740 and found it wasn't recognised and actually didn't spin up.
+Note: I've had an email from Christian who tried to use a 3.5" SATA disk with the t5740 and found it wasn't recognised and actually didn't spin up.

 USB: Like a lot of the HP thin clients of this era the t5740 includes two 'secure' USB sockets within the housing.
 There are also two on the front panel and four sockets on the rear panel.